ECWireless/food-4-family/README.md

 Future plans involve:
    - Adding functionality to create Families
    - Provide a simple voting mechanism (likely through Snapshot), which would allow Users to vote which Users become part of their Family, and which Recipes get added to the Cook Book
+   - Adding a decentralized system for uploading photos for both Users and Recipes

 ## Project Team
 Elliott Conway @ECWireless